The Archaeology Of Becoming

 I came to this work the way most practitioners do.

-Not through a curriculum but through my own body.
+Not through a curriculum but through my own personal experince.

 I spent years in relationships where I was expected to hold a great deal and say very little about what that cost.